ErinSolstice/virual-note-taker/README.md

 To test the accuracy of the model use test_orig.py and pass the config file as a command line option.
 `python test_orig.py --config testing_config_files/test_wb_opts.yaml`

-## Saving your Trained Model
+### Saving your Trained Model

-Add to the finalSavedModels folder a folder containing your model's log_dataset.txt, log_train.txt, opt.txt, best_accuracy.pth, and best_normED.pth files.
+Add to the finalSavedModels folder a folder containing your model's log_dataset.txt, log_train.txt, opt.txt, best_accuracy.pth, and best_norm_ED.pth files.

-## How to use your custom model
+### How to use your custom model

 To use your own recognition model, you need the three files from the open-source or web-based approach.
 These three files have to share the same name (i.e. `yourmodel.pth`, `yourmodel.yaml`, `yourmodel.py`) that you will then use to call your model with in the EasyOCR API.